Lord Chancellor: The office

 Formerly, when the office was held by ecclesiastics, a "Keeper of the Great Seal" acted in the lord chancellor's absence.
 Keepers were also appointed when the office of lord chancellor fell vacant, and discharged the duties of the office until an appropriate replacement could be found.
 When Elizabeth I became queen, Parliament passed an Act providing that a lord keeper of the Great Seal would be entitled to "like place, pre-eminence, jurisdiction, execution of laws, and all other customs, commodities, and advantages" as a lord chancellor.
-The only difference between the two offices is the mode of appointment—a lord chancellor is appointed by formal letters patent, but a Lord Keeper is appointed by the delivery of the Great Seal into their custody.
+Like the lord keeper, the lord chancellor is formally appointed by receiving the Great Seal in the Privy Council, however the chancellor also takes an oath at the Royal Courts of Justice.

 Formerly, it was customary to appoint commoners to the office of Lord Keeper, and peers to the office of lord chancellor.
 A Lord Keeper who acquired a peerage dignity would subsequently be appointed lord chancellor.
 The last Lord Keeper was Robert Henley, who was created a Baron in 1760 and was appointed lord chancellor in 1761.
 Since then, commoners as well as peers have been appointed to the post of lord chancellor; however, until the 21st-century changes to the office, a commoner would normally have been created a peer shortly after appointment.

 It is also possible to put the office of lord chancellor into commission (that is to say, to entrust the office to a group of individuals rather than a single person).
 The individuals who exercise the office became known as Lords Commissioners of the Great Seal.
 Lords commissioners of the Great Seal have not been appointed since 1850.

 Formerly, there were separate chancellors of England, Scotland and Ireland.
 When the Kingdom of England and the Kingdom of Scotland united to form the Kingdom of Great Britain under the Act of Union 1707 the offices of the chancellor of England and the lord chancellor of Scotland were combined to form a single office of lord chancellor for the new state.
 Similar provision was not made when Great Britain and Ireland merged into the United Kingdom under the Act of Union 1800.
 Thus, the separate office of lord chancellor of Ireland continued to exist until the formation of the Irish Free State in 1922.
 The office of lord chancellor of Ireland was abolished, and its duties transferred to the governor of Northern Ireland, and later the secretary of state for Northern Ireland.
 Thus, the lord chancellor remains "Lord High Chancellor of Great Britain" and not "Lord High Chancellor of the United Kingdom".